Fxkez/LunarClientXSS/README.md

 By utilizing CurseForge and Modrinth someone would be able to deploy a malicious payload that Lunar failed to sanitize leading to XSS in the Lunar Client on viewing a mod/resource pack page.
 Since this XSS executes in a context with access to `parent.lunar` APIs we can then set a pre-launch command and force launch the game via `parent.lunar.launch.launchGame({});` to instantly compromise the host machine.

 ### Disclosure
-This vulnerability was responbily disclosed to Lunar Client and has since been patched, they decided to ban me from the Discord server for disclosing this with the reason "TOS Breach", leaving me with no viable options to responbily disclose any future vulnerabilities to them.
+This vulnerability was responsibly disclosed to Lunar Client and has since been patched, they decided to ban me from the Discord server for disclosing this with the reason "TOS Breach", leaving me with no viable options to responbily disclose any future vulnerabilities to them.
 I was not expecting a bug bounty for this work I just wanted to bring light to the issue.

 <img src="lunarbanimage.png">